HomeNext Gen IT-InfraMonitoring & ManagementCyber SecurityBCP / DRAutomationDecoded

 Illustration of Cato SASE WAN Recovery Tunnel dashboard with cloud connectivity, real-time site readiness indicators, and global monitoring.

-What the Update Adds
+What the Tunnel Status Update Adds?

 Cato now displays tunnel readiness states—fully ready, partially ready, or not ready—at both the site and WAN interface levels.
 This information is visible from multiple CMA views and exposed via API for integration with monitoring or ticketing systems.